 Sorting Through Your Items

-When you are sorting through your items, it is important as the first step to stay focused on this question: Is it beneficial to me to keep this item and move it with me, or is it beneficial to me to let this item go?
-After you make that decision, if you are keeping the item, place it back where it was, where you are used to having it.
-If you are not keeping the item, start a pile in the room or another room for those items, then move on to the next item with the same question to keep or let go.
+As you sort, stay focused on the question: Do I want to keep this item and move it with me (yes or no)?
+After you make that decision, if you are keeping the item (yes), place it back where it was, where you are used to having it.
+If you are not keeping the item (no), start a section in the room, or another room for these items.
+Then immediately move on to the next item with the same question.

 Sorting Through Your Items